Marshall Super Lead

 The Marshall JMP 1959 Super Lead 100, often shortened to Super Lead or 1959, is a guitar amplifier made by Marshall between 1966 and 1981.
 The Super Lead was developed in response to player requests for a 100-watt amp, with several revisions to Marshall's earlier JTM45 resulting in an aggressive, midrange-heavy sound that helped establish the brand's signature "Marshall crunch".
-The Super Lead had two channels and four inputs with no master volume and had to be played at its highest volume level to sound its best.
+The Super Lead had two channels and four inputs but no master volume, meaning its distortion was produced by pushing its power amp to (or near) its maximum capacity.
 Like other Marshall amplifiers of the time, the Super Lead briefly used Plexiglas control panels, giving rise to the "Plexi" moniker in reference to these amplifier models and their characteristic sound, with the Super Lead being the most closely associated with the label.
-Paired with two 4x12 speaker cabinets—a combination popularly known as the "Marshall stack"—the Super Lead has been used by many influential guitarists, among them Pete Townshend, Jimi Hendrix, Eric Clapton, Jeff Beck, Jimmy Page, and Eddie Van Halen.
+Often paired with two 4x12 speaker cabinets—a combination popularly known as the "Marshall stack"—the Super Lead has been used by many influential guitarists, among them Angus Young, Pete Townshend, Jimi Hendrix, Eric Clapton, Jeff Beck, Jimmy Page, Eddie Van Halen, and Billie Joe Armstrong.
 Music Radar dubbed the Super Lead "arguably the most famous amp of all time."

 History

 Development

-Following the release of the JTM45 in 1963, guitarists like Pete Townshend of The Who felt Marshall's amplifiers were not loud enough, as Townshend was annoyed he could see audience members talking as the band played.
-Marshall designers Ken Bran and Dudley Craven initially tried to address this by building a prototype that paired a power section utilizing four 6L6 tubes with a GZ34 rectifier tube and the JTM45's preamp, but existing output transformers proved insufficient.
-A second prototype again used four 6L6 power tubes, but now had two GZ34 rectifier tubes and two output transformers, resulting in an 80-watt amplifier that was effectively two JTM45s in one box.
-A third prototype, now loaded with KT66 power tubes and using a silicon solid-state rectifier, not only met but exceeded Marshall's 100-watt goal, and the brand put it into production as the JTM45/100 in late 1965.
-The JTM45/100's dual transformers were quickly replaced though upon the September 1965 release of the first 100-watt output transformers from Marshall's supplier Drake.
-The amp's rear panel text was subsequently changed to "Super 100 Amplifier", while factors like voltages and chokes were continually changed as Marshall fine-tuned the circuit.
+Following the release of the JTM45 in 1963, guitarists like Pete Townshend of the Who felt Marshall's amplifiers were not loud enough.
+Marshall designers Ken Bran and Dudley Craven initially tried to address this by building a prototype that paired the JTM45's preamp with a power amp section utilizing four 6L6 tubes and a GZ34 rectifier tube, but existing output transformers proved insufficient.
+A second prototype again used four 6L6 power tubes but now had two GZ34 rectifier tubes and two output transformers, resulting in an 80-watt amplifier that was effectively two JTM45s in one box.
+A third prototype—now loaded with KT66 power tubes and using a silicon solid-state rectifier—not only met but exceeded Marshall's 100-watt goal, and the brand put it into production as the JTM45/100 in 1965.
+The JTM45/100's dual-transformer setup, however, lasted less than a year: in September 1965, Marshall's supplier Drake released its first 100-watt output transformers, and Marshall quickly switched to them.
+The amp's rear panel text was also subsequently changed to "Super 100 Amplifier", while factors like voltages and chokes were continually changed as Marshall fine-tuned the circuit.